ankpan18/flipzon/README.md

 4. Products add functionality using cards

-5. Added items in cart on button click and
+5. Added items in cart on button click.

 6. Separate logins and dashboard for buyers,sellers .

-7. Made the website bogus against SQL injection, cross-site scriting (XSS) attacks.
+7. Made the website bogus against SQL injection, cross-site scripting (XSS) attacks.